Gustavo-CRS/Gustavo-CRS/README.md

 ## I'm Gustavo Consoleti
 - I've been living in São Paulo, Brazil
 - 💻I'm an enthusiast in front-end development
-- 💻I'm recently have been learning Java and Dart & Flutter
+- 💻I recently have been learning Java and Dart & Flutter

 ## Connect with me:
 <a href="https://www.linkedin.com/in/gustavo-consoleti-9710071b5/" target="_blank">